The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Queer IQ, the gay couple's advantage.

-The subhead, gay relationships are less mired in deception than hetero relationships, perhaps even less prone to friction, according to multiple study.
+The subhead, gay relationships are less mired in deception than hetero relationships, perhaps even less prone to friction, according to multiple studies.

-No, it's a crocodile fudge is what it is.
+No, it's a crock of fudge is what it is.

-Uh but anyway, it says here uh most lesbians don't fear rapacious women, and gay men need not always soft pedal their sexual predilections on balance.
+But anyway, it says here, most lesbians don't fear rapacious women, and gay men need not always soft pedal their sexual predilections on balance.

 Gays and lesbians understand their partners' bodies and biases with a certainty that many a clueless breeder yearns for.